Thursday – September 20, 2018

 Tenth President of Milwaukee Area Technical College

-As the college's chief academic officer since 2007, Martin facilitated many critical initiatives, including:
+As the college's chief academic officer since 2007, Dr. Martin facilitated many critical initiatives, including:

 Office of the President